jim-easterbrook/pywws/doc_src/guides/getstarted.rst

 Set up your weather station
 ---------------------------

-If you haven't already done so, set your weather station to display the correct relative atmospheric pressure.
+If you haven't already done so, you should set your weather station to display the correct relative atmospheric pressure.
-(See the manual for details of how to do this.) pywws gets the offset between relative and absolute pressure from the station, so this needs to be set before using pywws.
+(See the manual for details of how to do this.) pywws gets the offset between relative and absolute pressure from the station, so this should be set before using pywws.

 You can get the correct relative pressure from your location by looking on the internet for weather reports from a nearby station, ideally an official one such as an airport.
 This is best done during calm weather when the pressure is almost constant over a large area.

-If you change the offset at any time, you can update all your stored data by running :py:mod:`pywws.Reprocess`.

 Set the weather station logging interval
 ----------------------------------------